demisto/content/Packs/PrismaCloud/Playbooks/Prisma_Cloud_-_Get_Owner_By_Namespace_README.md

 This playbook will retrieve the potential owners of a runtime audit alert.
-This would be done by using the "Namespace" value of the incident in order to query associated resource lists and user roles with associated users.
+This id done using the "Namespace" value of the incident in order to query associated resource lists and user roles with associated users.
-Eventually the playbook would return a list of user objects (if found).
+Eventually the playbook returns a list of user objects (if found).

 ## Dependencies